marcgg/marcgg.github.com/_posts/2014-04-28-frame-based-layout-bad-code.md

 <div style="text-align: center"><img src="/assets/blog/frames/page3.png" /></div>

 Finally let's say I want to add an image next to a menu item.
-Seems complicated, right ?
+Seems complicated, right?

-No. It's easy.
-Use frames.
+No. It's easy when you use frames!

 You only need to change menu.html like this: